Workforce redesign

 To help support staff through the change process, the following should be considered:

-- Provide chances for review and feedback even after the new roles or developmental opportunities have been introduced, it is possible that there are unintended consequences.
+- Provide chances for review and feedback even after the new roles or developmental opportunities have been introduced.
+It is possible that there are unintended consequences.
 Actively seeking feedback may also ensure that staff feel engaged and involved.

 Understand how individuals adapt to change